Studying in Qatar might be an unusual choice, but for students looking to expand their horizons academically and culturally, it could be a good one.

 Costs of studying in Qatar

 Generally, the cost of studying in Qatar will be lower than in your home country.
-Study costs in Qatar for Undergraduate courses range between QAR800-QAR1,000 per credit hour.
+Study costs in Qatar for undergraduate courses range between QAR800–QAR1,000 per credit hour.
 The exception is the College of Medicine.
 Fees here range between QAR1,000–2,000 per credit hour.

 For graduate students, the average tuition fee is QAR2,000 per credit hour.
 Fees are usually paid online through secure university portals.
 In addition, international students can pay their fees through bank transfers.
+For this reason, it’s a smart idea to set up your own bank account in Qatar.

 While you are studying in Qatar, you will also need to take into account the cost of textbooks and accommodation, which can mount up.